What is ecommerce fulfillment?

 There are several common types of product bundling.
 They include pick and pack fulfillment and kitting assembly.

 When an order is placed, warehouse workers select it from storage and prepare it for shipping.
 A reliable warehouse management system makes this process quick and efficient by pre-packing items that frequently ship together.

 For items sold in a set, like product samples or cosmetics, a fulfillment service that offers kitting and assembly services could be important.
 In the kitting process, packing specialists pre-bundle products that arrive separately at the storage center into single units and assemble them for quick shipping.
 Kitting gives customers the flexibility to save money on items, which may increase your average order value.

 Can your vendor provide subscription fulfillment?

-Many businesses offer their products through a subscription service, a popular model that can come with logistical challenges.
+Many businesses offer products through a subscription service, a popular model that can come along with logistical challenges.